Admission and aptitude tests

 For entry into Medicine and Surgery courses:

-- Domestic applicants must complete the Undergraduate Medicine and Health Sciences Admissions Test (UMAT)
+- domestic applicants must complete the Undergraduate Clinical Aptitude Test (UCAT)

-- International applicants must complete the International students Student Admissions Test (ISAT)
+- international applicants must complete the International Students Admissions Test (ISAT).

 STAT (Special Entry Admissions Test)

-This test is used in selection for certain Information Technology courses and courses where applicants have ungraded results.
+STAT (multiple choice) is used in the selection process by some courses where applicants have ungraded TAFE results.

 You do not need to sit the test if you have one of the following: